QIWI-API/pull-payments-docs/_checkout_en.html.md

 </aside>

 <aside class="warning">
-Redirection to <i>successUrl</i> does not necessarily mean that invoice is successfully paid.
-You should wait for the Visa QIWI Wallet’s notification with final invoice status to the merchant’s server before complete the user order.
-When notifications are not used, you should request the invoice status.
+When redirection to <i>successUrl</i> or <i>failUrl</i> is not completed by some reason, you should wait for the Visa QIWI Wallet’s <a href="#notification_en">notification</a> with final invoice status to the merchant’s server before complete the user order.
+When notifications are not used, you should <a href="#invoice-status">request the invoice status</a>.
 </aside>

-The URL for redirection supplements `order` parameter with its value as the invoice ID taken from the `transaction` parameter of the original Checkout GET-request.
+The URL for redirection supplements <i>order</i> parameter with its value as the invoice ID taken from the <i>transaction</i> parameter of the original Checkout GET-request.
 Using this parameter, merchant can render the final page depending on the order details.

 ## Example